Rob--W/extension-dev-tools/chrome/README.md

                 After running crxtest once, the extension path will be remembered.
-                If you want to reset this value, use __CRX_PWD= crxdel          Deletes temporary profile.
+                If you want to reset this value, use __CRX_PWD= crxdel          Deletes temporary profile. crxget [arg...]
+Extracts the CRX file or extension ID from the arguments and download the CRX file as [original name or extension ID].crx.
+                After saving the file, a command that extracts the downloaded [name].crx file(s) to a directory called [name] is shown.
 ```